G3 FAQs

 An important benefit of G3 assistance is that it applies to different pathways to student success, depending on a person’s individual needs and circumstances.

-Many G3 programs are made up of multiple levels of training.
+Many programs at Virginia’s Community Colleges are made up of multiple levels of training.
 For some programs, your first semester or two will be made up of specialized training.
 By the end of those training programs, you’ll take a certification exam and earn a workplace credential.
 Then, you’ll take additional courses and training to earn an associate degree.

 Some jobs only require a workplace certification, while other jobs may require an associate degree.
 This program gives you both.

-Programs under G3 are stackable, which means you could graduate with two workplace certifications and an associate degree – three from the price of one!
+Programs that are eligible for G3 tuition assistance are stackable, which means you could graduate with two workplace certifications and an associate degree – three for the price of one!

 What are some of the benefits G3 tuition assistance?